New Zealand Guided Ascents & Courses

 Can I get a cheap ticket online?

 The problem with these tickets is that you usually end up having to pay quite a lot more if you have to make any changes to your ticket; therefore, we highly recommend using a travel agent.

 Where do we meet?
 Will I be picked up?

-Generally our NZ trips start at our office located on 20 Brownston Street at 9am* on Day 1(*Exceptions are the Ice Climbing Courses which start at 8.30am).
-We can easily arrange for your guide to come and pick you up from your accommodation, and your Client Liaison is happy to assist with booking airport transfers.
+Our NZ trips start at the Adventure Consultants head office which is located on 20 Brownston Street in Wanaka, which is on the corner of Russell and Brownston Streets.
+Our summer trips/courses start at 9:00am and winter trips and courses start at 8:30am.
+We can easily arrange for your guide to come pick you up from your accommodation and your Client Liaison will be happy to assist with booking airport transfers.

 What if I am arriving early or departing late?